daviemakz/risen-js/README.md

 2. Update `README.md` with a more slimmed down version.
 3. Add 'development section' to `README.md`.
 4. Proof-read documentation & website once more
+5. Explore some docusaurus featues and add to docs
-5. Add a more detailed 'client mode' description
+6. Add a more detailed 'client mode' description
-6. Update demo with the latest code and `README.md`
+7. Update demo with the latest code and `README.md`
-7. Add a logo to the project.
+8. Add a logo to the project.

 - Bump version...icing!